Katherine Clark: House Democratic Caucus vice chair

 On November 28, 2018, it was announced that Clark had defeated California congressman Pete Aguilar to succeed Linda Sánchez as vice chair of the House Democratic Caucus.

 House Democratic assistant speaker

 On November 18, 2020, it was announced that Clark had defeated Rhode Island congressman David Cicilline by a vote of 135 to 92 to succeed Ben Ray Luján as assistant speaker, the number four spot in Democratic house leadership.

 House Democratic whip

-Clark has been mentioned as a possible candidate to succeed Pelosi as Speaker of the House.
-But after Pelosi, Steny Hoyer, and Jim Clyburn announced their retirement from party leadership in November 2022, Clark instead announced a bid for party whip.
+In 2021 Clark was mentioned as a possible candidate to succeed Pelosi as Speaker of the House.
+But after Pelosi, Steny Hoyer, and Jim Clyburn announced their retirement from party leadership in November 2022, Clark instead announced a bid for party whip, the second-highest-ranking individual in the minority party.
 After running unopposed, Clark was elected as the minority whip on November 30, 2022.